Implementation of the Climate Change Scoping Plan

 by 2050 pursuant to Governor’s Executive Order S-3-05.

-For more information about the 2013 Scoping Plan update, please visit: http://www.arb.ca.gov/cc/scopingplan/scopingplan.htm
+More information about the Scoping Plan Update, can be found at: http://www.arb.ca.gov/cc/scopingplan/scopingplan.htm